 The Editor of the BMR has been the keynote presenter on Earth Day at Mt.
 Si High School for the past seven years.
 The entire Junior and Senior student body take their regular science period to participate in a discussion of climate change and sustainability.
 This year the focus was on "Planetary Boundaries."
-Students were more receptive than ever thanks to thorough preparation by Andrew Rapin who heads up the Science Department.
 Students wanted to know how they could get involved in getting the message out.
 Climate Change is already happening.
 Global warming and subsequent changes in the climate are taught in science classes around the nation.
 Students often know more about the science than their parents.
 The inaction by parents and leaders scares them, and it should.
-Students want older generations to pay attention and realize they and future generations will bear the brunt of their cynicism and inaction to prevent permanent and irreparable damage to the planet.
+Students want older generations to pay attention and realize their children and future generations will bear the brunt of adult cynicism and inaction to prevent permanent and irreparable damage to the planet.
 The window of opportunity is nearly shut.
 The photo (left) shows the first of 6 classes held throughout the annual Earth Day event.

 Photo credit: Doug Smith